Richard-West/Mandrill-Webhook-Handler/README.md

 The purpose of this solution is to provide a listener for WebHook events from Mandrill.

-I am specifically filtering for Hard Bounces from Mandrill.
+I have Mandrill configured to fire a webhook when a hard bounce occurs.

-When a bounce occurs mandrill will fire a WebHook request to the server setup within the Mandrill portal.
+This C# web api application is designed to handle these webhooks from Mandrill.

-This solution is running where I am pointing Mandrill to send the WebHook events to.
+When a hard bounce occurs, Mandrill will create a webhook request that is sent to this application.
-When a Hard Bounce is detected then I am sending an email notification to my internal users letting them know.
+This application will receive this webhook and create and send an email to our internal team alerting them about the email bounce.

-This allows them to update our system with the correct email address for any customers and be aware that the original email was not received.
+Other Mandrill events, such as open events or click events, could be setup to be handled as well.

-Obviously this could be extened to any type of event, but this is what works for me in this limited use case.
+Addtionally instead of sending an email to a set of users letting them know about the event, this application could be easily modified to allow it to insert, or update, a record in a database.